 The First West Capital experience

 After meeting with a number of financing providers, Simon says they partnered with First West Capital because of its local, mid-market focus, responsiveness and the critical but supportive business eye.
-“We had a really good connection and chemistry with Robert,” says Simon.
-“He probed us with a lot of deep questions and his honest, critical thinking helped us validate and solidify our plan.
+“We had a really good connection and chemistry,” says Simon.
+“They probed us with a lot of deep questions and their honest, critical thinking helped us validate and solidify our plan.
 First West’s mid-market focus and quick but detailed responses were really what we were looking for.”